 On Thursday, city and federal officials announced that homelessness among military veterans has effectively ended.
 This means that every veteran in the city of Philadelphia who wants or needs housing officially has access to it.
 Since August 2013, reports Philadelphia News, 1,390 Philadelphia veterans have been connected to permanent housing.
-Cops Fight Mandatory Drug Testing.
+Only 15 remain on the street, and that’s their choice as they “don’t want to be housed,” says the city’s mayor.
+At a recent City Hall news conference, Mayor Nutter addressed the remaining veterans living on the streets: Cops Fight Mandatory Drug Testing.
 Iceland does what the US won’t: 26 top bankers sent to prison for role in financial crisis.
 Reykjavík, Iceland – In stark contrast to the record low number of prosecutions of CEO’s and high-level financial executives in the U.S., Iceland has just sentenced 26 bankers to a combined 74 years in prison.

 In Manchester, England, the local government went as far as to get a court injunction to stop homeless people from erecting tents in the city to provide much-needed shelter and protection from the cold.
 When seven homeless people breached this injunction, the local government – ironically run by the leftist Labour party – began court proceedings against them.
 This Police Department Just Challenged Big Pharma and Won.
 By Heather Callaghan Ready for a positive police story?

 Prior to officers entering the home, the alarm had been deactivated by Russell.
+Upon “clearing the home,” officers walked around a hallway corner and were greeted by the family’s beloved dog, Bullet, an 8-year-old Rottweiler.
 Nevada Gives Public School Funds Back to Parents and ACLU Throws a Fit.
 By Heather Callaghan When children step foot on public school property they instantly transform into two things: wards of the State and literal, human resources.

 Student handbooks often disclose this fact – maybe as a way to dissuade parents from getting too close during school hours.
 Is Banning Homelessness Cruel and Unusual Punishment?
 By Carey Wedler For the last several years, cities across the United States have responded to the problem of homelessness in the way governments tend to tackle dilemmas: by criminalizing the undesired behavior.